-No, the incremental process and the national, regional and European network development plan will take care of a potential need of additional capacity to address a risk of physical congestion.

-From 2017 the Incremental Capacity process (NC CAM 2.0) will be used to assess the potential existence of physical congestion at IPs.

-Furthermore, it should be noted that the development of the European gas transmission system is addressed in other processes, e.g. in the ENTSOG European Ten Year Network Development Plan (TYNDP) and complemented by respective national processes, like the national network development plans.
-These plans are based on scenarios for the future development of supply and demand and are therefore considered to better analyse the future transport needs than any isolated analyse of historical interruptions at IPs.
+No , the incremental process and the national, regional and European network development plan will take care of a potential need of additional capacity to address a risk of physical congestion From 2017 on Incremental Capacity (NC CAM 2.0) will be used to assess possible existence of physical congestion at IPs.
+Furthermore it should be noted that the development of the European gas transmission system is addressed in other processes, e.g. in the ENTSOG European Ten Year Network Development Plan (TYNDP) and complemented by respective national processes as e.g. national network development plans.
+These plans build on scenarios for the future development of supply and demand and are therefore considered to be better suited to analyse the future transport needs than isolated analyses of historical interruptions at IPs.